andrelince/muzz/README.md

 - Optimize discover query: The discover query would perform badly in large datasets, specially the portion where the `attractiveness_score` is calculated.
 This calculation could be abstracted in a db view.

 - Add ci/cd pipeline to run unit tests and hurl e2e tests

+- Improve `/healthz` by pinging db and cache for ensuring connections/repositories are up